 4) Treatment objectives (i.e., specific tasks to accomplish to help you reach your goals)

 5) Proposed interventions and a timeline for each

 6) An area for tracking progress

-The aim of a counseling (mental health) treatment plan is twofold:
+The aim of a counseling treatment plan is twofold:

-1) Present a guide for a client to reach their goals.
-A client should be involved with their treatment plan.
+1) Present a guide for the client to reach their goals.
+Clients should be involved with their treatment plans.
 They need to be aware of their goals and objectives and the expected timeline of their progress.
 This lets them know what they are working on and what they need to do to get there.

 2) Assist clinicians in staying on track.
 Therapy and consultation can go off the rails if you don’t have a clear direction.
 Counseling treatment plans keep the practitioners focused on the endgame.
 They provide a structure that is necessary for therapists and their clients.
 Additionally, they help the therapist monitor client progress and make adjustments when necessary.